bangbay/wp-user-avatar/readme.txt

 Yes, for registered users.
 Non-registered comment authors will show their [gravatar.com](http://gravatar.com/) avatars or Default Avatar.

+= Can I disable all Gravatar avatars? =

+In your WP User Avatar settings, you can select "Disable Gravatar — Use only local avatars" to disable all [gravatar.com](http://gravatar.com/) avatars on your site and replace them with your Default Avatar.
+This will affect your registered users and non-registered comment authors.

 = Will WP User Avatar work with bbPress? =

 Yes!